simonspa/CMSPixelDecoder/README.md

     The decoding statistics can be obtained for either the most recently decoded event or the accumulated statistics for the whole run (see below).

-# Output format and returned data #
+# Output Format and Returned Data #

   CMSPixelDecoder provides two data outputs, depending on which function is called.
 The actual pixel data is provided in any case as standard vector of